 Another characteristic of very recent decades has been the obsession of society with paedophilia, more precisely the obsession with demonizing those who seem to show a special interest in children and adolescents.
 Laws against sexual contact between adults and under-age persons have been around for as long as anyone living today can remember.
 People nonetheless press for more and more laws to rid society of the scourge, as if it really were something that could be exterminated.

-A.G.
-Spalding's 1921 guide to Camps and Camping used the term "boy-lover" in describing his ideal camp counselor.
-He wrote that one of the reasons for becoming a counselor was "the pleasure of mingling with boys" (p.120), and that "My counselor must have a genuine love for boys.
-If he be a real boy-lover, he will have some boy friends" (p.122).
+Spalding's 1921 guide to Camps and Camping used the term "boy-lover" in describing the ideal camp counselor.
+There, Dr W.A.
+Keyes wrote that one of the reasons for becoming a counselor was "the pleasure of mingling with boys" [p.120], and that "My counselor must have a genuine love for boys.
+If he be a real boy-lover, he will have some boy friends". [p.122][Spalding's Athletic Library, New York: American Sports Publishing Co.]

 Today's skeptic likely would view expressions like these as inappropriate, and some would even wonder out loud if the men who said such things were child molesters.
 Anyone reacting in this way is guilty at least of ignorance, if not revisionist history.
 We cannot judge the customs and activities of former times by the standards of today.